Robinxuuu/simple_crypto_bot/README.md

 # simple_crypto_bot_tester
-This is a minimum feasibility product for the future LLM-driven crypto bot ("agent").
+This is a minimum feasible product for the future LLM-driven crypto bot ("agent").
 The basic functions include crawling and organizing the latest industry news (by CryptoPanic API) and technical indicators, to predict future trends.
 Be cautious: the information provided is for reference only, which